open-certs/oc-backend/docs/MONGO_DB_SETUP.md

-2. After login (or register incase you donot have account) there will be a page in top of it **Deploy a cloud database** with 3 options (Serverless - Dedicated - Shared) you will choose **Shared** option
+2. After login (or register in case you don't have account) there will be a page in top of it **Deploy a cloud database** with 3 options (Serverless - Dedicated - Shared) you will choose **Shared** option